CreditCardsCom/swagger-play/README.md

 At the time of this writing, support for Play 2.5 was not available in the official [swagger-play](https://github.com/swagger-api/swagger-play) repository.
 This repository is a copy of the Play-2.5 folder in pikel's [fork](https://github.com/pikel/swagger-play).
+It was created this way to make it easier to add as a git dependency.

 *WARNING:* This repository will be discarded once support is added to the official swagger-play repo.